itsays-zqc/my-website-old/docs/tutorial/simulation/fdtd.md

 2.	__Mesh Accuracy:__ Sets cells per wavelength.
 The default set is 15.
 3.	__Minimum Mesh Step Settings:__ Set the absolute minimum mesh size for the entire solver region.
 4. __Mesh Refinement:__ Mesh refinement can give sub-cell accuracy for a simulation.

-__1.Staircase:__ The material at each position of the Yee cell is evaluated to determine which material it is in, and the E field at that location uses only that single material property.
+    1. __Staircase:__ The material at each position of the Yee cell is evaluated to determine which material it is in, and the E field at that location uses only that single material property.
 The resulting discretized structure is unable to account for structure variations that occur within any single Yee cell, resulting in a "staircase" permittivity mesh that coincides with the Cartesian mesh furthermore, any layers are effectively moved to the nearest E field position on the Yee cell, meaning that layer thickness cannot be resolved to better than dx.

-__2. Curve Mesh:__ Effective permittivities are derived using a contour path approach that accounts for the boundary conditions of the electromagnetic field at dielectric interfaces.
+    2. __Curve Mesh:__ Effective permittivities are derived using a contour path approach that accounts for the boundary conditions of the electromagnetic field at dielectric interfaces.
 5.	__Grading:__ Grading factor, determines the maximum ratio of the neighboring spatial steps.